wkandrews/Predicting-UK-Election-Results/README.md

 test_data = masterset[masterset['election_year'] == 2024 ]
 ```
 ### SweetViz EDA
 Further EDA was conducted using the SweetViz API and allowed the project to analyse feature distrubiton, correlation and multicollinearity within the Training dataset.
-As shown in the outputs below, a severe 88% : 12% imbalance was found within the target 'swing' feature.
+As shown in the output below, a severe 88% : 12% imbalance was found within the target 'swing' feature.
 <br>
 <br>
 <br>